SwedbankPay/developer.swedbankpay.com/_includes/enterprise.md

 |                  | {% f socialSecurityNumber, 3 %} | `string` | The payer's social security number.
 Must be part of what you get from your authentication process. |
 |                  | {% f countryCode, 3 %}          | `string` | The country code of the payer.                                                                     |

-When the payer is authenticated by the merchant, some payment instruments will allow a more frictionless payment process.
+When the payer is authenticated by the merchant, some payment methods will allow a more frictionless payment process.
 Invoice One-Click Payments does not require the last 4/5 digits of the payer's social security number (SSN), for instance.